Faisal Al-Fayez: Awards

 Faisal Al-Fayez has received a number of Jordanian decorations throughout his career:

 In 1987, he was named Officer of the Order of Order of Independence (Order of Al-Istiqlal), and was promoted to the rank of Grand Officer in 1995.

 In 2000, he received the Grand Cordon of the Order of the Star of Jordan (Order of Al-Kawkab Al-Urduni).

 Personal life

-Al-Fayez was born in Amman to Akef Al-Fayez.
+Al-Fayez was born in Amman to Sheikh Akef Al-Fayez.
 He is married and has three children.